bolt/docs/source/extensions.md

 templates are parsed.
 In general, the initialize() function is used to set up hooks or functionality that is used later on in the process of outputting a page.

-As mentioned before: to get started on an extension quickly, you should use our [Extension Wizard](http://extension-wizard.bolt.cm/) to create the boilerplate code for your extension.

 ### info()